AndreasTar/AndreasTar/README.md

 ## I'm a university student, studying 'Computer Science and Engineering'.
 - I'm interested in Game Development and Game Design, and all the algorithms that make games possible, light-weight and visually amazing.
 - Currently working on 3 games in ~~[Unity][unity]~~ (all of these games are being converted into [Godot][godotlink], due to Unity doing a big oopsie) and some side projects, like a discord bot, a Voxel Engine inspired by [Minecraft][mclink] using [Rust][rustlink] and [Vulkano][vulkanolink], transfered from an attempt to do the same in C# and [OpenTK][opentklink].
-- Currently learning OpenGL, Vulkan and C++.
+- Currently learning OpenGL, Vulkan, Rust and C++.
 - I'm planning on learning more about Web-Development and C++.

 <br />